ldenholm/FindASale/README.md

 ….

 # General Notes:
 I have extended the json database to include an isAvailable property to track the availability of salespeople.
 There is also a button on the site that allows one to reset the availability of all salespeople (this came in handy when testing the application logic and resetting via find/replace was tedious.
 There is an enum of CarType which was used in my initial design, this enum is no longer used although I have kept it in case the project required extensions.
 I have also registered Swagger UI so that the endpoints can be clearly seen, to see the this page just navigate to /swagger and the ui will load.
 Writer service handles all file write operations, whereas Salesperson service is read-based.

+## Todo:
+- Install ngx-toastr and implement toast notifications for successful assignment of salesperson, error during assignment, and success/error of resetting availabilities.

 # Deployment Instructions:
 ## Front-End Deployment